 During my hour-long meeting in Microsoft Mesh, I constantly felt like this could be a far-future version of Microsoft Teams.
 Kipman appeared next to me as an avatar and started handing me virtual jellyfish and sharks.
 I could reshape the animals, pass them back, or just place them down in front of me.
 Although we weren’t working on some grand design or 3D model, it felt far more immersive than the Zoom video calls I have to attend on a near-daily basis.

 The preview video of Mesh looks a lot better than the demo, but if Mesh works anything like it's actually supposed to, it'll no doubt be a pretty incredible feat.
-Products like AltspaceVR already provide an experience that tricks the brain into thinking it's inside a virtual world.
+Virtual reality meeting spaces like AltspaceVR already provide an experience that tricks the brain into thinking it's inside a digital world.

 But practically speaking, for those among us who are too self-conscious to leave our cameras on during Zoom calls, having our entire bodies transported into a coworker's home sounds kind of terrible.